aws-samples/aws-ecs-windows-aspnet/README.md

 ```

+The above ECS task definition pulls the latest image from the elastic container repository.
+It also allocates 500 MB of memory and 100 units (out of 1024) of CPU for execution.
+The task definition also maps the host port 80 with the container port 80.
+It also creates custom log groups.

 ## **6.3 ECS Cluster creation and configuration**

 The custom cloud formation template created in section 6.1 is validated in the cloud formation designer.
 The stack creation is initiated by referring to the custom template stored in S3.